WATCH: Police restrain Bethnal Green schoolgirl, 13, ‘like a piece of meat’

 Her family say police used unnecessary force and the IPCC has been called in to investigate.

 Joan Whittaker, 51, Katelynn’s grandmother, said: “This policeman wasn’t tackling a grown man, this was a little girl of 13.
 It was extreme force and it absolutely was not justified.”

 The schoolgirl was restrained after rowing with a 16-year-old pupil from Wapping High School who had allegedly goaded her and called her “a slag” before trying to kick her.

 The twin sisters were visiting the secondary school in Commercial Road to meet a friend when the row broke out.

-“My granddaughter lifted her hand as if to slap this girl,” said Mrs Whittaker.
+“My granddaughter lifted her hand as if to slap this girl,” said Miss Whittaker.
 “But there was no physical contact with these two kids, it was just two kids having a dispute and the policeman went too far.

 “He came up behind my granddaughter.
 She didn’t know he was there and he restrained her on the ground and on her side in handcuffs.

 “She’s not struggling, she’s compliant.
 She tries to get up and he just drags her like a piece of meat.”

 She described the actions of the police officer as out of all proportion to the incident.